Solve a spatial problem

 A hectare is a metric unit of area equal to 10,000 square meters or roughly two and a half acres.

-- Change Result layer name to tussock_Within_Buffers Your Initials.
+- Change Result layer name to tussock_Within_Buffers followed by your initials.
 You can uncheck Use current map extent.

 Click Run Analysis to run the tool.